 To buy chatons click here

 Crystals are crystal beads made out of leaded glass and have a high shine.
 They are usually faceted for additional shine.
-The most commonly known crystals are Swarovski but there are Czech crystals too which are of good quality at a cheaper price.
+The most commonly known crystals are Swarovski Elements but there are Czech crystals too which are of good quality at a cheaper price.
 Often used for wedding dresses and tiaras, crystal beads are often used for special pieces of jewellery.
 Clear crystals are often known as rhinestones and can be purchased in a setting (chatons).

 To buy crystals click here